 Testing Only – Add-Ons for Practical and Written Testing Only

 The Burn Building is a concrete multi story structure.
-It has a warehouse area with two burn pits, a small room with one burn pit, and a six story tower with burn pits on floors 3, 4 and 5 (please note floor 6 is no longer available for burns).
+It has a warehouse area with two burn pits, a small room with one burn pit, and a six story tower with burn pits on floors 3, 4, and 5 (please note our small room and floor 6 is no longer available for burns).
 The burn building also has three search props: one residential, one commercial, and a confidence builder (aka The Maze).
-This building is utilized to conduct multi company operations (MCO’s), fire behavior lab and the fire attack lab (Fire Control I).
+This building is utilized to conduct multi company operations (MCO’s), fire behavior labs and the fire attack lab (Fire Control I).
 It has capabilities to simulate at grade, above grade, and below grade fires meeting the NFPA standard 1001 requirements for Firefighter I. The building is equipped with standpipes and water can be used throughout the building except for the search prop areas.

 Burn Building Pole Shed (a.k.a.
 The Dirty Classroom)

-This is an area close to the burn building that can be used for safety briefings, instructional talks, after action reviews, and rehab station for live fire events.
-It is a dirty classroom so gear can be worn in this area.
-It has plenty of seating, lockers for hanging or storing gear, bottle racks for spare SCBA bottles, white boards and ICS accountability boards.
+This building is in close proximity to the burn building that can be used for safety briefings, instructional talks, after action reviews, and as a rehab station.
+It is a “dirty classroom” which allows saturated PPE to be worn in this area.
+It has plenty of bench seating, lockers for hanging or storing gear, bottle racks for spare SCBA bottles, white boards and ICS accountability boards.